Homomorphism and embedding universal structures for restricted classes: Special cases of small arities

 \section{Special cases of small arities}

-By Theorem \ref{aritythm} it follows that only minimal classes of finite relational structures $\F$ such that class $\Forb(\F)$ has monadic lift that forms an amalgamation class are precisely classes $\F$ such that all minimal vertex cuts of their Gaifman graph have size 1.
+By Theorem \ref{aritythm} it follows that only minimal classes of finite relational structures $\F$ such that class $\Forb(\F)$ has a monadic lift forming an amalgamation class are precisely classes $\F$ such that all minimal separating g-cuts of their Gaifman graph have size 1.
 Examples forming an amalgamation class include graphs with all its blocks being complete graphs.

-Consider even more restricted classes $\F$ of structures consisting from (relational) trees only (relational trees are defined bellow).
+Consider even more restricted classes $\F$ of structures consisting from (relational) trees only (relational trees are formally defined bellow).
 In this case we can claim a much stronger result: there exists a finite universal object $\relsys{D}$ which is a retract of an universal structure $\relsys{U}$.
+This gives a new proof of main theorem of \cite{Nesetril2000} and also puts our main theorem in a new context.